HULTIG/semantic-graph-ml-framework/README.md

 - **Unified Knowledge Representation:**
   - Creates a single ontology unifying data from multiple pilot projects.
 - **Graph Machine Learning Integration:**
-  - Leverages RDF as a graph structure for tasks like node classification, link prediction, and anomaly detection.
+  - Use of RDF as a graph structure for tasks like node classification, link prediction, and anomaly detection.
 - **Self-Adaptive Systems Context:**
   - Demonstrates the use of RDF and Graph ML in monitoring, analysis, planning, and execution (MAPE-K loop).